Protecting remote endpoints

 phases

 An effective endpoint security program will address all three phases.
-This blog post will focus on the first phase and how to address them utilizing AT&T’s Managed Vulnerability Program and the solutions we offer.
+This blog post will focus on the first phase and how to address them utilizing LevelBlue’s Managed Vulnerability Program and the solutions we offer.
 Please note that this is in no way meant to classify the Prevention phase as the most / more important than the other two endpoint protection phases.
 Future blog posts will expand on this to address the other two phases of endpoint security and together will collectively address this issue in its entirety.

 Prevention